Macho Dancer: Plot

 Noel despairs because there is no hope of freeing Pining without risking his own life.
 Having 'lost' Pol to Bambi in addition to the obstacles of Pining's rescue, he heavily indulges in drugs and alcohol with Dennis and other macho dancers.
 Pol comes back to the apartment to find some members of the group incapacitated and others engaging in self-harm with a razor and Dennis's .22 pistol.
 He intervenes and puts Noel to bed.

 After earning more money, Noel and Pol visit the brothel holding Pining again.
 They make an improvised escape and Kid pursues Noel, Pining, and Pol during a heavy rainstorm.
 Kid fatally shoots Noel, who dies in Pol's arms.
 Pol takes Pining to Bambi's apartment where she can remain hidden until he can arrange for her to leave the city.
 In mourning and weary from what has passed, he decides to return to the mountains and asks Bambi to come with him.
-She is tempted, but refuses to go on account of the fact that she has been doing sex work since age twelve and does not think she can do anything else.
+She is tempted, but refuses to go as she has been doing sex work since age twelve and does not think she can do anything else.

 Before he leaves town, Pol packs up Noel's apartment and picks up the money saved for Pining.
 He then stalks Kid from dawn to dusk as the officer goes about his day.
 Careful not to be seen, Pol follows Kid back to his apartment complex.
 He shoots Kid in the head and quietly leaves the scene with no witnesses.
 On his last day in Manila, he visit's Mama Charlie's to say goodbye to his colleagues.
 The club has been raided and subsequently reopened under the new name Hijos.
 Although it has a new name, the club is same – same owner, workers, decor, and even the same macho dancer routines.
 A new corrupt police officer will act as the club's liaison with the law in the place of Kid, whose murder is on the front page of the newspapers.
 Though some of his friends ask him to reconsider, Pol is resolved to return to the country.

 He and Bambi see off Pining and give her the money that Noel saved for her education.
 Pol implores Bambi to come with him, but she still refuses.
 They part amicably, but sorrowfully.
 Pol boards the bus leaving Manila and smiles as it makes its way out of the city.